 All new degree students must have a medical check-up at the beginning of their first semester followed by check-ups every year in April.
-The dates and place for the medical check-up will be announced on the Loyola Web Service bulletin board.
+The dates and place for the medical check-up will be announced on the Loyola Bulletin Board.